-Up to 40 hours days of paid bereavement leave shall be provided for a death in the immediate family (spouse, parents, step-parents, grandparents, step-grandparents, children, step-children, grandchildren, brothers, sisters, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandmother-in-law and grandfather-in-law).
+Up to five days of paid leave of absence shall be provided for a death in the immediate family (spouse, parents, step-parents, grandparents, step-grandparents, children, step-children, grandchildren, brothers, sisters, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandmother-in-law and grandfather-in-law).
 Additional leave may be granted from accrued comp time or PTO leave.
+FMLA may be a qualifying event for use of CAT time.